-The ACCC has released its seventh quarterly National Broadband Network Wholesale Market Indicators Report for the period ending 30 September 2017.
+The ACCC has released its eighth quarterly National Broadband Network Wholesale Market Indicators Report for the period ending 31 December 2017.

 The report highlights a significant increase in Connectivity Virtual Circuit (CVC) acquired, from 1.11 megabits per second (Mbps) to 1.52 Mbps per user since the September 2017 quarter, an increase of 37 per cent.

 The Federal Court of Australia has today dismissed Vodafone Hutchison Australia’s (VHA) application for judicial review of the ACCC’s conduct in holding a public inquiry and making a draft decision not to declare a domestic mobile roaming service.

 The ACCC published the draft decision in May 2017, in which it reached the preliminary view that there was insufficient evidence that the declaration of a wholesale domestic mobile roaming service would promote the long-term interests of end users (LTIE).

 The ACCC has amended the Audit of Telecommunications Infrastructure Assets - Record Keeping Rules 2013 (Infrastructure RKR) following a public consultation process.
 The amendments updates the list of record keepers required to report under the Infrastructure RKR and clarifies the information required to be reported on mobile and fibre to the building infrastructure, and geographic boundaries for customer access networks.

 In December 2017, the ACCC made the Broadband Performance Monitoring and Reporting Record Keeping and Reporting Rules (RKR).

 In December 2017, the ACCC made the Broadband performance monitoring and reporting record keeping and reporting rules (RKR).